 Giesen Architecture is focused on creating sustainable solutions through refined simplicity in design and client collaboration.

-William Giesen works with a select group of skilled designers, consultants and builders who combine experience with well-established design principles.
+William Giesen is a sole practitioner who works with a group of skilled designers, consultants and developers .
+William aims to make both clients and builders integral to the the design process.

-William’s work as part of Bonnifait + Giesen has won multiple architectural awards and been recognised through numerous publications, both nationally and internationally.
+William’s work as part of Atelierworkshop / Bonnifait + Giesen (2000-2023) has won multiple architectural awards and been recognized through numerous publications, both nationally and internationally.
+You can see a broader range of Williams past works at ( https://www.atelierworkshop.com) .

-William was the Co-founder, Director and sole Architect of Bonnifait + Giesen for more than 20-years.
-He’s worked on a broad range of projects from commercial, multi-residential, industrial to educational and heritage building redevelopments throughout New Zealand Aotearoa.
+William has worked on a broad range of projects from commercial, multi-residential, industrial to educational and heritage building redevelopments throughout New Zealand Aotearoa.
+The redevelopment of the Old White Hart Hotel in New Plymouth is one of his most visited projects.

 Beginnings